Old Enough!: History

 Most of the children who try to perform errands are between 3 and 6 years old (nursery school children and kindergarteners), but in rare cases, children as young as 1 or 2 years old have also participated.
 Since the parents basically do not provide notes, but only verbally tell their children what they want, there are many cases where children forget to buy items for the errands or make a mistake.

 Currently, a winter special (broadcast on the first Monday of January or Coming of Age Day) and a summer special (broadcast on Marine Day) are broadcast twice a year.
 In addition to new works, the program also broadcasts the "XX years since then..." series, in which past participants and their children are reported on how they have grown up today.

-There was also a child on the show who became a parent years later and decided to send their child on their first errand.
+One of the children featured on the show became a parent years later, and decided to send their own child on their first errand.

-Old Enough! has been distributed internationally on Netflix since March 31, 2022, stripped down to ten-minute segments focusing only on the children's errands.
+Old Enough! has been distributed internationally on Netflix since March 31, 2022, stripped down to ten- to twenty-minute segments focusing only on the children's errands.